BL-MSCH-C220/Exercise-3-4-Shaders/README.md

  - [ ] Add shaders to the main menu background, the fever bar, and the game backgound (when in fever mode)
  - [ ] Animate the game background (cycle through colors)
  - [ ] Add a face to the paddle that reacts to the ball
- - [ ] Add a WorldEnvironment to introduce blur and glow to the game elements
  - [ ] Edit the LICENSE and README.md
  - [ ] Commit and push your changes back to GitHub.
 Turn in the URL of your repository on Canvas.